arangodb/docs/3.5/programs-arangobackup-download.md

 This process may take as long as it needs to download the data to the single server or all of the cluster's db servers from the remote endpoint given network limitations.
-However, the download will take advantage from other backups which might already or still be present locally that contain identical files.
-Therefore, the functionality is incremental, if a backup is downloaded and a similar one is already present.
+However, the download will take advantage from other hot backups which might already or still be present locally that contain identical files.
+Therefore, the functionality is incremental, if a hot backup is downloaded and a similar one is already present.

 The status of the download process may be acquired at any later time.